Saint Patrick's Day: England

-In England, the British Royals traditionally present bowls of shamrock to members of the Irish Guards, a regiment in the British Army, following Queen Alexandra introducing the tradition in 1901.
-Since 2012 the Duchess of Cambridge has presented the bowls of shamrock to the Irish Guards.
+In England, the Royal Colonel or Colonel-in-chief traditionally present bowls of shamrock to members of the Irish Guards, a regiment in the British Army, following Queen Alexandra introducing the tradition in 1901.
+Since 2012, Catherine, Princess of Wales has presented the bowls of shamrock to the Irish Guards.
 While female royals are often tasked with presenting the bowls of shamrock, male royals have also undertaken the role, such as King George VI in 1950 to mark the 50th anniversary of the formation of the Irish Guards, and in 2016 the Duke of Cambridge in place of his wife.
 Fresh Shamrocks are presented to the Irish Guards, regardless of where they are stationed, and are flown in from Ireland.

 While some Saint Patrick's Day celebrations could be conducted openly in Britain pre 1960s, this would change following the commencement by the IRA's bombing campaign on mainland Britain and as a consequence this resulted in a suspicion of all things Irish and those who supported them which led to people of Irish descent wearing a sprig of shamrock on Saint Patrick's day in private or attending specific events.
-Today after many years following the Good Friday Agreement, people of Irish descent openly wear a sprig of shamrock to celebrate their Irishness.
+Today, after many years following the Good Friday Agreement, people of Irish descent openly wear a sprig of shamrock to celebrate their Irishness.

 Christian denominations in Great Britain observing his feast day include The Church of England and the Roman Catholic Church.

 Birmingham holds the largest Saint Patrick's Day parade in Britain with a city centre parade over a two-mile (3 km) route through the city centre.
 The organisers describe it as the third biggest parade in the world after Dublin and New York.

 London, since 2002, has had an annual Saint Patrick's Day parade which takes place on weekends around the 17th, usually in Trafalgar Square.
-In 2008 the water in the Trafalgar Square fountains was dyed green.
-In 2020 the Parade was cancelled due to the COVID-19 pandemic.
+In 2008, the water in the Trafalgar Square fountains was dyed green.
+In 2020, the parade was cancelled due to the COVID-19 pandemic.

 Liverpool has the highest proportion of residents with Irish ancestry of any English city.
 This has led to a long-standing celebration on Saint Patrick's Day in terms of music, cultural events and the parade.

 Manchester hosts a two-week Irish festival in the weeks prior to Saint Patrick's Day.
 The festival includes an Irish Market based at the city's town hall which flies the Irish tricolour opposite the Union Flag, a large parade as well as a large number of cultural and learning events throughout the two-week period.